The Futures League

 While the vast majority of summer collegiate leagues require players to have completed their first year of eligibility, the Futures League allows top incoming freshmen to participate as well.
 The league has attracted additional talent from top New England programs like Boston College, UConn and Northeastern, as well as national powers like Vanderbilt and Virginia, as a result of this rule.

-League bylaws mandate each team have a minimum 26-man roster, with at least 13 of those players selected from a New England-based college, be a New England native, or both.
+League bylaws mandate each team have a maximum 40-man roster, with at least 10 of those players selected from a New England-based college, be a New England native, or both.
 The league strongly suggests that student athletes have their college coach and/or a MLB scout recommend them to a team’s general manager.